 - Reimbursed all affected customers the same amount

 - Demonstrated a commitment to change in some way (e.g., by setting new emissions goals or partnering with an environmental organization to help combat air pollution)

-3. Southwest Airlines’ social media response
+3. Southwest Airlines’ social media response to an IT failure

-Right in the middle of the busy 2016 summer travel season, Southwest Airlines was suddenly struck by a wide-reaching technology failure.
+In the middle of the busy 2016 summer travel season, Southwest Airlines was suddenly struck by a wide-reaching technology failure.
 Its website and other key systems were down for more than 12 hours, prompting the airline to cancel thousands of flights.
 Over the course of four days, the company worked to respond to customer complaints quickly and effectively, in large part by leveraging social media.
 Its approach offers some key lessons.

 Finally, Southwest seemed to forget that such a crisis is bound to impact all of its social media channels—even Instagram.
 The company failed to post an apology or acknowledgement of the situation on its Instagram account, instead choosing to feature its typical content.
 As a result, the account received hundreds of angry comments—and all of them went unanswered, surely leaving a bad taste in the mouths of many followers.